kivy/kivy-ios/README.md

 ### Why does the python multiprocess/subprocess module not work?

 The iOS application model does not currently support multi-processing in a cross-platform compatible way.
-The application design focuses on minizing processor usage (to minimize power consumption) and promotes an [alternative concurrency model](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html).
+The application design focuses on minimizing processor usage (to minimize power consumption) and promotes an [alternative concurrency model](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html).